jallen2034/passwordKeeperSpringBoot/README.md

 ### TODO

 - Enhance the project by migrating away from Create-React-App and adopting Next.js.
 This will unlock server-side rendering (SSR) capabilities and a host of other features, taking the user experience to the next level.
+- Containerize both the Frontend and Backend using Docker to streamline and accelerate development processes.
 - Write unit tests for my API using Junit.
 - Write tests for my components on the frontend using the React Testing Library + jest.
 - Set up a CI pipeline for testing.